BellaMrx/Arrays_functions_objects_in_JS/README.md

     user01.printUser();
     user02.printUser();
    ```
-By calling the keyword `new` the function becomes a constuctor function, thereupon the function creates an object and returns it.
+By calling the keyword `new` the function becomes a constructor function, thereupon the function creates an object and returns it.
 A `return` is not needed, because the new object is returned implicitly.
-The property and methods within the constuctor function are accessed via the keyword `this`.
+The property and methods within the constructor function are accessed via the keyword `this`.

 ## Create objects with the class syntax